auriq/essentia_docs/source/reference/rpackage.rst

 A command such as ``head -30`` will work with the R integrator.
 You can use it to preview and analyze the top records in each of your files.

+Similarly you could run

+* ``ess query "select * from category:startdate:enddate limit 30" #Rinclude``

+to achieve the same effect.

 .. maybe remove this part (when i use etl_commands) or switch to tail-30 and bottom records or subset of the records in.

-**Saving Files into R Variables**
+**Saving Files into R Variables using 'ess task stream'**

 You can also save your files into R variables using ``ess task stream category startdate enddate "cat -" #Rinclude`` for .csv files only or ``ess task stream category startdate enddate "aq_pp -f,eok - -d %cols" #Rinclude`` for any file with a constant delimiter.
 This should only be used to explore or analyze a few files so the data doesnt become too large (this feature just streams the files you select into variables in R).

 When saving multiple files from one category into R, you MUST include Essentia's ``-notitle`` flag somewhere on the line.
 You also have the option of saving all of the files you are streaming as one variable or into separate variables (one for each file).
 By default, the R integrator loads all of the files used in one
 ``ess task stream`` statement into a single R variable.
 To store each file into its own distinct R variable, run ::